-Temporary Disability Permits are only good for seven days.
+Temporary Disability Permits are only good for five days.

-If you have a disability, please contact the Director of Disability Services for a medical parking permit, (434)395-2392.
+If you have a disability, please contact Accessibility Resources Office for a medical parking permit, (434)395-2391.

 Persons with permanent disabilities may apply at DMV for a handicap parking placard.